 Tape the two wires (center wire and soldered shield) to the wooden skewer, chopstick, dowel or whatever you want to use to host the cable.

-Install wooden dowel carrying the antenna and attach it to the wall.
+Install a wooden dowel carrying the antenna and attach it to the wall.
 You can hang it anywhere that is convenient in the house to the TV.
 Proceed to connect the opposite end of the cable to the T’s coax video input.

 Initiate turning on your TV to capture the HDTV channels in your area.
 Rehost or change the location of the antenna if you are not getting maximum channels.

-Making antennas is hassle-free; it is fun, inexpensive and easy to make.
+Making antennas is hassle-free; it is fun, inexpensive, and easy to make.
 The materials needed can be gotten easily, so you do not have to contact an installer or technician to get them done.

-Aside from making an antenna from a coaxial cable, you can also make an antenna from paper clips, hangers, cards and foils.
+Aside from making an antenna from a coaxial cable, you can also make an antenna from paper clips, hangers, cards, and foils.